 As with any housing rental agreement relationship, students and their parents are strongly encouraged to purchase insurance against loss or damage of personal property.
 SCAD is not responsible for the loss or damage of personal property in student rooms.
 For more information, see the housing license agreement.

 Students are responsible for maintaining the cleanliness of their own rooms and bathrooms.
 Gold Coast Management provides weekly housekeeping services to individual apartments for students in Hong Kong.
 The university maintenance and housekeeping staff provides a variety of functions to help maintain a clean, safe and comfortable environment for students living at SCAD.
 The staff is responsible for the general maintenance and cleanliness of the hallways and common areas of the residence halls.

 The Savannah College of Art and Design is in full compliance with the Drug-Free Schools and Communities Act Amendment of 1989 (Public Law 101-226), 49 Code of Federal Regulations, Part 40: Procedures for Workplace Drug and Alcohol Testing; 49 Code of Federal Regulations, Part 382: Controlled Substances and Alcohol Use and Testing and the Omnibus Transportation Employee Testing Act of 1991 and is committed to a program that discourages the illegal use and abuse of alcohol and controlled substances by students and employees.
 In addition, the possession and consumption of alcohol on campus is not permitted, regardless of age.

 SCAD prohibits the unlawful possession, use, manufacture, distribution or dispensing of alcohol or controlled substances by students or employees in college buildings, on grounds or property, or as part of any college activity.
 Any full- or part-time student or employee found to be in violation of said policy is subject to disciplinary action in accordance with the policies and laws of the college, the city of Atlanta or Savannah, the state of Georgia, and the U.S. federal government.

 Pets are not permitted in any residence hall.
-Freshwater non-flesh-eating fish and approved service dogs are the only exceptions to this policy.
+Freshwater non-flesh-eating fish and approved assistance dogs are the only exceptions to this policy.
 However, fish must be kept in a properly maintained aquarium of 10 gallons or less.